 Alternative to Meds Editorial Team

 Medically Reviewed by Dr John Motl MD

 - Video: Antipsychotic Withdrawal Success

 - What Is Saphris (asenapine) Used For?

 - Discontinuing/Quitting Saphris (asenapine)

 - Treatment for Saphris (asenapine) Abuse and Addiction?

-Antipsychotics, like Saphris, are generally prescribed at a time of debilitating crisis, with no time available to consider how or when to undertake Saphris withdrawal.
+Antipsychotics, like Saphris, are generally prescribed at a time of debilitating crisis, with no time or focus available to consider how or when to undertake Saphris withdrawal.

 After a crisis passes, one can ask whether moments of upset really necessitate a lifetime of being medicated?
-Of note, researchers are looking at whether these types of drugs actually reinforce psychosis by upregulating dopamine receptors, and this is a matter that must be carefully addressed in recovery.
+Of note, researchers are looking at whether antipsychotic medications actually reinforce psychosis by upregulating dopamine receptors, also called dopamine hypersensitivity, and this is a matter that must be carefully addressed and monitored in recovery.13

 The medication is administered via a sublingual dissolving tablet twice a day.
 It is a chemical derivative of an earlier tricyclic antidepressant called mianserin.
 Before beginning or stopping a course of medication, researching the drug and its side effects, withdrawals and other topics is a recommended action.
 The information below may be helpful to an individual who is facing mental health challenges and gathering information to make the best choices regarding options for health care.